Sodynoizz/diseasesbot-remake/README.rst

    * The optional parameter is `initialize_extensions` paramter.
 You can able to ignore some cog files.

 Example for optional parameter

 .. code:: py

    # Default Parameter
    initial_extensions = ['cogs.error', 'cogs.health', 'cogs.report', 'cogs.moderation', 'cogs.utility']

-   # You can change that parameter value to:
+   # You can change that 'initialize_extensions' value to:
    initial_extensions = ['cogs.error, 'cogs.health', 'cogs.report']

    # This will ignore 'cogs.moderation' and 'cogs.utility' files